Introducing the 2025 Hybrid Conference

 Is there more than one theme?

 No, but the conference presentations will be categorized into five sub-themes as we want to focus our conversation on these sub-themes.
-These are: Healing in Color, Connection over Correction, Silent No More, Digital Innovtion in Mental Health, Structural Change Beyond Awareness.
+These are: Healing in Color, Connection over Correction, Silent No More, Digital Innovation in Mental Health, Structural Change Beyond Awareness.
 These sub-themes are what the conversation will focus on.

 Yes, we have a day when the conference will be virtual when virtual participants can be present.
 However, the in-person session will not be streamed and can only accommodate in person participants.